TheRobBrennan/explore-python/README.md

 Select `No` when prompted to add Docker Compose.
 This would be useful if we were running multiple containers or services with our application - something that is unnecessary for our Hello World example.

+Ta-da 🪄 As part of this process, you'll notice that a new launch configuration will be automatically created for you as `Docker: Python - General`

 #### OPTIONAL: Add an environment variable to the image

 You can optionally add `ENV key=value` to the `Dockerfile` for any environment variables you would like to be accessible.